 Students will carry a normal course load of four credits while on the study group.
 The research experience will count for two of the required four course credits.
 Colgate course credit will appear on the transcript upon satisfactory completion of study group courses.

 All study group participants are required to enroll in the following courses:

-BIOL 392Y, Topics in the Primary Literature of the Molecular Biosciences.
 This classroom-based course will meet one day weekly.
 Students will take turns leading a discussion summarizing the primary literature relating to each individual’s research project.
 Each student will also be required to write a summary of the literature presented by the other students in the course.
 Students will be evaluated on the basis of their oral presentation, weekly summaries, and class participation.

-CHEM 353Y, Proteins & Nucleic Acids.
+CHEM 353Y: Proteins & Nucleic Acids.
 This course will be taught by an instructor from the Bethesda area.
 This course is a survey of biopolymers and the methods of biopolymer research.
-This is a required or recommended course for students majoring in Biochemistry, Chemistry, Molecular Biology, or Neuroscience.
+(This is a required or recommended course for students majoring in Biochemistry, Chemistry, Molecular Biology, or Neuroscience.)